zfxbear/ECS_150-Project.1/Report.md

 ## Implementation
 1.Using `fgets` to get the command input

-2.check command input is regular command or builtin command
+2.Check command input is regular command or builtin command

-3.
+3.Check whitespaces

+4.Parse `pipe` and `redirect`

+5.Parse the string to select the commands, arguments and redirection

+6.Using the `fork()`,`exec()`and `wait` to display the output